ljverni/azure_pipelines/readme.md

 # Azure Data Pipeline

 #### Overview
-Data is extracted in batches from the News API using the Python requests library.
-The data collected from the News API is loaded into an Azure Blob container, and then moved to an Azure SQL landing table.
+Data is extracted in batches from the News API.
+The data is then loaded into an Azure Blob container, and finally moved to an Azure SQL landing table.
 ETL jobs are written using Python and DBT and scheduled in Cron.

 ### Resources/Infrastructure
 All resources utilized are within the Microsoft Azure ecosystem.